walterxie/MEP-tutorial/README.md

     is written for BEAST v`2.6.x`, which has support for multiple partitions.
 It is available for download from [http://www.beast2.org](http://www.beast2.org).

+-   **BEAST [CCD](https://github.com/CompEvol/CCD) package** - this package
+    implements point estimators based on the conditional clade distribution (CCD), which allows TreeAnnotator to produce better summary trees than via MCC trees (which is restricted to the sample).
+    It offers different parameterizations, such as CCD1, which is based on clade split frequencies, and CCD0, which is based on clade frequencies.
+It can be installed through Package Manager.

 -   **Tracer** - this program is used to explore the output of BEAST (and other Bayesian MCMC programs).
 It graphically and quantitively summarises the distributions of continuous parameters and provides